 Twenty-three candidates are vying to fill the U.S. House seat held by the late Ron Wright -- they include 11 Republicans, 10 Democrats, one Libertarian and one Independent.

 The election for Texas' 6th congressional district, which includes part of Tarrant County and all of Ellis and Navarro counties, will be held May 1.
-Early voting begins April 19.
+Early voting begins April 19 and ends Tuesday, April 27.

 The seat has been held by a Republican since 1983 when Rep. Phil Gramm switched parties.